jahirfiquitiva/online-store/README.md

 - [ ] Category details page showing the whole list of category products with pagination
 - [ ] Local cart
 - [ ] Pseudo-checkout by sending email to "company"

-- More ideas are welcome… (please open issues if you want to suggest something)
+*More ideas are welcome… (please [open an issue](https://github.com/jahirfiquitiva/online-store/issues/new) with yours if you want to suggest something)*

 ## Local Development